2nd Chronicles Chapter 18

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-18:32 For it so happened, that, when the captains of the chariots perceived that it was not the king of Israel, they turned back again from pursuing him.
+18:32 For it so happened, that, when the captains of the chariots understood that it wasn’t the king of Israel, they turned back from after him.

 Ahab is killed

-18:33 And a certain man drew a bow at a venture, and struck the king of Israel between the joints of the harness: therefore he said to his chariot man, Turn your hand, that you may carry me out of the host; for I am wounded.
+18:33 And a certain man drew a bow at a venture, and struck the king of Israel between the joints of the harness: tso he said to his chariot man, Turn your hand, that you may carry me out of the army; because I am wounded.

-18:34 And the battle increased that day: however the king of Israel stayed himself up in his chariot against the Syrians until the evening: and about the time of the sun going down he died.
+18:34 And the battle increased that day: however the king of Israel stood [himself] up in his chariot against the Syrians until the evening: and about the time of the sun going down he died.

 Leave a Reply